sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 {% endanchor %}

 {% anchor h3 %}
-Are stats included for email I send via SMTP and the Web API?
+Are stats included for email I send via SMTP and the SendGrid API?
 {% endanchor %}

 No, these stats are specific to the email you send over Marketing Campaigns only.